 From Crisis, Disaster, and Dependency to Self-Reliance, Autonomy and Freedom:

-Self managed mobilizations in disaster areas as well as many movements in communities where the “crisis” and dependency have been the enforced norm for decades and centuries, provide powerful examples of grassroots egalitarian forms of organization as a response to disaster that are guided by mutual aid and solidarity, not charity or militarization.
-But beyond crisis, disaster and mere survival, we need to figure out how to evolve and transform emergency responses to the kind of long term liberatory institutions which we will need to sustain the world we deserve.
-The current crisis, with the effective collapse of the welfare state, the centralization of power at the hands of the few and the mega-corporations, and the ongoing disasters which climate change is bound to bring, gives us an opportunity, and a responsibility, to develop viable alternatives which support the basic needs of society, and do it in a way which promote and celebrate human freedom and solidarity and restore our place in balance with the natural world.
+Self-managed mobilizations in disaster areas as well as many movements in communities where the “crisis” and dependency have been the enforced norm for decades and centuries, provide powerful examples of grassroots egalitarian forms of organization as a response to a disaster that is guided by mutual aid and solidarity, not charity or militarization.
+But beyond the crisis, disaster and mere survival, we need to figure out how to evolve and transform emergency responses to the kind of long-term liberatory institutions which we will need to sustain the world we deserve.
+The current crisis, with the effective collapse of the welfare state, the centralization of power at the hands of the few and the mega-corporations, and the ongoing disasters which climate change is bound to bring, give us an opportunity, and a responsibility, to develop viable alternatives which support the basic needs of society, and do it in a way which promotes and celebrate human freedom and solidarity and restore our place in balance with the natural world.